MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 ### Preview Wasm variable value on mouseover

 Use this feature to review the value of a WebAssembly (Wasm) variable when your code is paused.
 To display the current value of a variable, hover on a variable.
-To review real-time updates on this feature in the Chromium open-source project, see Issues [1058836](https://crbug.com/1058836) and [1071432](https://crbug.com/1071432).
+For real-time updates on this feature in the Chromium open-source project, see Issues [1058836](https://crbug.com/1058836) and [1071432](https://crbug.com/1071432).

 :::image type="content" source="../../media/2020/11/wasm-mouseover.msft.png" alt-text="Preview Wasm variable on mouseover." lightbox="../../media/2020/11/wasm-mouseover.msft.png":::